Discover the Windy City

 North Pond in Lincoln Park is where you find award-winning chef Bruce Sherman featuring local and organic cuisine.
 Check out his tasting menu.

 Chicago has an Eataly and if you have not visited one yet, it’s an absolute must for all things Italian.
-There are locations in New York, Rome, Florence, Milan etc.
+There are locations in New York, Rome, Florence, Milan etc. There will be one in Toronto soon.

 Where to Shop: